MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 HTTPSSVC.

 The allowed protocols suites are the protocols in the ALPN Registry defined for HTTPS.
-The only default alpn value is "http/1.1".
+The only default ALPN value is "http/1.1".

 The presence of an HTTPSSVC record for an origin also indicates